 A big thank you to Jane Kollman and Carol Stiles for all the work they do at the garden with the children’s programs.
-They are helping to establish in some a lifelong love of gardening!
+They are helping to establish in many a lifelong love of gardening!

 Education Coordinators Jane Kollmann and Joe Tyson have put together a list of tips that will make gardening at the Farm more successful for you.
 Check out their list under the “Education” tab , “Spring Gardening Tips.”

 And if you have a question, they can be reached at the phone numbers at the end of their list.

 Farmers, the new Board of Representatives met with the Transitional Committee on January 30.
 Minutes of that meeting – and all future meetings- can be accessed on this website under the tab “Documents”.